 Dental Crowns: An Overview

-Dental crowns are usually made of porcelain and will fit over top of a tooth like a cap, completely encasing it.
-Dentists typically use them to restore a tooth’s function and appearance.
+Dental crowns are usually made of porcelain and will fit over the top of a tooth like a cap, completely encasing it.
+Dentists typically use them to restore a tooths function and appearance.
 They are necessary when decay in a tooth has become so advanced that large portions of the tooth must be removed.
-Laurel Smiles Dental Care offers porcelain dental crowns in Laurel, MD that are natural looking and will blend in seamlessly with your smile.
+Laurel Smiles Dental Care offers ceramic porcelain crowns in Laurel, MD, that are natural looking and will blend in seamlessly with your smile.

 A dental crown could last up to 15 years, and sometimes longer, depending on your oral hygiene habits.
 It is very important to brush and floss your dental crown just as you would your natural teeth to avoid buildup around your gum line.

 WHAT DO I DO IF MY CROWN FALLS OFF?

 When you get your temporary crown, you should contact our office immediately if it falls out.
 Your exposed tooth can cause sensitivity to hot or cold foods.
 Additionally, your teeth could begin to shift, affecting the fit of your permanent crown.
 Our office will try to get you another temporary crown as soon as possible.
 Additionally, if your permanent crown becomes dislodged, you can secure it back into your mouth using over-the-counter dental glue and then contact our office so that we can make you an appointment for a crown replacement.

 WHATS THE DIFFERENCE BETWEEN A DENTAL CROWN AND A PORCELAIN VENEER?

 A porcelain veneer is typically only used for cosmetic purposes, while a dental crown has more restorative value.
 A porcelain veneer covers only the front of your tooth, while a dental crown essentially replaces that tooth altogether.
 A consultation with your dentist will help you determine which method best meets your smiles needs.